How would a Pelzer, SC lawyer benefit you after an auto accident?

 After you have been involved in an auto accident in Pelzer, it is necessary to hire a lawyer quickly.
 This is mainly because key pieces of evidence may disappear, witnesses may be harder to contact, or important reports and medical records may be deleted.
 By having an experienced car accident attorney take on your case early, they will be able to research your case and acquire the necessary evidence before it goes missing.

 A key reason for not hesitating to file your case are statutes of limitations.
 These are legal limits that require a plaintiff to file their case within a particular time frame.
 This means that if a case is not filed before the statute of limitation expires, the case will be barred from court.
 Which means the victim loses the right to take any legal action against the driver responsible for the accident.
 There is a window of three years from the date of the accident that a plaintiff can take their case to court for personal injury and/or property damage.
 By not filing your case before the statute of limitation expires for you case, the judge given your case will dismiss your claim, leaving you unable to hold the defendant liable for any damages.
 Even in clear cut cases where the defendant is guilty, if the case has not been filed a judge will bar it permanently.
-So, contact the experienced team of car accident lawyers at Bryan Ramey & Associates to review your accident claim today.
+So, contact the experienced team of car accident lawyers at Bryan Ramey, P.A. to review your accident claim today.